mschmitt/radiostation/README.md

 * Notes on resource usage:
   * Bandwidth: 112 kbps per listener = 100 Mbps for almost 1000 listeners
+  * Not relevant for anything in the current implementation:
     * Storage: 1.5 GB for 200 MP3s = 8 GB for 1000 MP3s
     * CPU: Less than 1 core for Vorbis transcoding
     * RAM: Unclear

 * Relay architecture
   * *${domain}* served by icecast relays only, former single server turns into a hidden icecast main server, *radio.${domain}*